Altamont Free Concert: Security

 The Gimme Shelter DVD contains extensive excerpts from that broadcast.
 A Hells Angels member who identified himself as "Pete, from Hells Angels San Francisco" (most likely Pete Knell, president of the San Francisco chapter), says "they offered us $500 worth of beer [to] go there and take care of the stage ... we took this $500 worth of beer to do it."
 Sonny Barger, who also called into the KSAN forum, states: "We were told by one of the [other Hells Angels] clubs if we showed up down there [and] sat on the stage and drink some beer ... that the Stones manager or somebody had bought for us."
 In his lengthy call, Barger mentions the beer deal yet again:

-I ain't no cop, I ain't never going to ever pretend to be no cop.
-I didn't go there to police nothing, man.
-They told me if I could sit on the edge of the stage so nobody could climb over me, I could drink beer until the show was over.
+I ain't no cop, I ain't never going to ever pretend to be a cop.
+And you know what, I didn't go there to police nothing, man.
+They told me if I could sit on the edge of the stage so nobody would climb over me, you know, I could drink beer until the show was over.
 And that's what I went there to do.

 A woman who called in to the program revealed that she had seen at least five fist fights from her vantage point near the stage and that the Angels were involved in all of them.
 She also described a general uncaring attitude toward people who clearly needed help; a girl who was dragged across the stage by her hair, another who was on a bad acid trip and bystanders kicked and walked on her.
 She said she felt having the Angels as "security" was an irresponsible move because "we were all in terror of them".
 When she tried to speak about this at the concert, she was warned to be quiet by the people around her, for fear of being beaten.
 At this point, KSAN's Scoop Nisker mentioned the bystander effect and the murder of Kitty Genovese.